saleguas/fixme/README.md

 ---------------------------------

 ## Zarp
+:moneybag:

-The program that automatically check system inførmation!
-The program was mede to help those who want their system informartion straight out of the box!
+the program that automatically check system inførmation!
+The program was mede to help those who want their System Informartion straight out of the box!

 What the program checks:
 1. Time of System / Area